FAQ

 What’s the duration of the travel?

 There is no easy answer because this can change depending on many different factors.
 We plan on staying at least 7 days in the Huni Kuin community.
-Depending on the group dynamic and circumstances, there is a possibility to extend the stay to 10 days, but that will remain at the discretion of the Huni Kuin community.
+Depending on the group dynamic and circumstances, there is a possibility to extend the stay up to 10 days, for the same price, but that will remain at the discretion of the Huni Kuin community.

-On top of this, please add a few days on either side of the travel to account for getting to and from there.
+On top of this, please add a few more days on either side of the travel to account for traveling to and from there.

 What part of the travel is included in the price?

-Any travel expenses to Brazil and to Rio Branco are up to you, but we can advise you on the best routes to take.
+Any travel expenses from your home to Brazil and to Rio Branco are on you, but we can advise you on the best routes to take.

 I’m a UK or EU citizen, do I need a visa to enter Brazil?